sseering/book/en/pipeline.md

 ## Working with external commands

-Nu commands communicate with each other using the Nu data types (see [data types](data_types.md)), but what about commands outside of Nu?
+Nu commands communicate with each other using the Nu data types (see [types of data](types_of_data.md)), but what about commands outside of Nu?
 Let's look at some examples of working with external commands:

 `internal_command | external_command`